 That, in a nutshell, is why all activity typically slows dramatically after the first 30 days.
 So what can you do if interest is waning?
 For many homes, if you have passed the 30-day point without sufficient activity in terms of showings and offers, it’s time to consider getting expert help.

-If you want to sell your house for top dollar but not pay a 3% seller's agent commission, we recommend our friends at Clever Real Estate.
-Clever can match you with top-performing, local agents who can help sell your house for 1% for home sales over $350,000 (or $3,000 for home sales below that amount).
+If you want to sell your house for top dollar but not pay a 3% seller’s agent commission, we recommend our friends at Clever Real Estate.
+Clever can match you with top-performing, local agents who can help sell your house for 1.5% for home sales.

 Clever pre-vets its agents and only selects those who have at least five years of experience as a realtor.
 With a Clever agent, your home will be in good hands before it sells for top dollar.